ClariceBoldDev/M1-JavelinPolishers/README.md

 ### Purpose of the Website

-The purpose of the website is to showcase what the gaming goup have been doing and what they have planned this will include a shedule and upcoming events.
+The purpose of the website is to showcase what the gaming group have been doing and what they have planned this will include a shedule and upcoming events.
 The website will also allow others to learn a little about the group and join a waiting list.
+There will also be a small section to book tickets to events.

 ### About the group

-The group consist of seven friends from in and around the local area of Neath Port Talbot.
+The group consist of six friends from in and around the local area of Neath Port Talbot.
 The group play table top roleplaying games and met through a love of Dungeons and Dragons.

 ### User Goals

 - To view who the group are
-- To view a shedule
+- To view infomation about whats on
 - To check for updates including live streams
 - To contact the group to join the waiting list or to ask a question.
+- To book a place into a session

 ### Group Goals

 - To have a easy to follow shedule
 - To have a professional looking website
-- To develop a online presence and build up a potential fan base
+- To develop a online presence and give people a chance to see whats happening
 - To gain potential players on a waiting list.

 ### First Time Visitor

-- A first time visitor will want to quickly find a way to contact the group, they can do htis via the contact me page.
+- A first time visitor will want to quickly find a way to contact the group, they can do this via the contact me page.
 - They will likely want to see what games are being played or what the future shedules look like.
-- They may use it to find socila media pages
+- They may use it to find social media pages
-- #The may use it to join the waiting list to join games.
+- The may use it to join the waiting list to join games.
 - The may use it to find out who is in the group and if its an inclusive space.
+- They may use it to book a space on an event.

 ### Returning Visitors

 - A returning visitor would likely want to view an ongoing shedule and future games.
 - They may have forgotten contact infomation or social links so are coming back to get in touch or follow the group.
 - They could also just be looking for updates on waiting list and future events.
+- They may want to join the waiting list
+- Or book into a session

 ### Frequent Visitors